-If you’re primarily just using your PC for email, web browsing, playing an occasional video, and word processing, you likely don’t need a graphics card.
+You likely don’t need one if you primarily use your PC for email, web browsing, playing an occasional video, and word processing.
 Your PC’s built-in graphics will suffice.

-However, a graphics card can make a big difference if you’re into gaming, video editing, image editing, 3D graphics modeling, or CAD modeling.
+However, they can make a big difference if you’re into gaming, video editing, image editing, 3D graphics modeling, or CAD modeling.

 Graphics cards process graphical data much more efficiently than a CPU, resulting in a smoother and more realistic graphical output.

-So it’s important that you spend the time and browse buying guides online to find the best trade-off between price and performance for your needs.
+So you must spend the time and browse buying guides online to find the best trade-off between price and performance for your needs.

 It ultimately comes down to what you need personally and what you’re willing to spend.
-Investing in a dedicated graphics card is worth considering if the graphical quality is important to you.
+Investing in a dedicated graphics card is worth considering if the display quality is important.

-Let’s say the PC in question has an integrated GPU with a motherboard that supports integrated graphics.
+Let’s say the PC has an integrated GPU with a motherboard supporting integrated graphics.

-If we could look at a common situation where you would use the PC for things like emails, viewing a video, video streaming, some basic photo and video editing, office programs, etc. Pretty much any of your common desktop tasks.
+Suppose we could look at a common situation where you would use the PC for emails, video viewing, video streaming, some basic photo and video editing, office programs, etc. Pretty much any of your common desktop tasks.

 For most of these tasks, integrated graphics would probably work fine.
-Not all computers need a graphics card.
+Not all computers need one.

 However, there could be little telltale signs that your computer is having a slightly harder time dealing with these jobs than one might initially think.

-Unfortunately, there isn’t a clear black-and-white answer to determine exactly when you need to add a discrete graphics card.
+Unfortunately, there isn’t a clear black-and-white answer to determine exactly when to add a discrete graphics card.

-But graphics card-intensive software like Photoshop or any other application that relies on accelerated video can push your integrated GPU beyond its limits without too much difficulty.
+But GPU-intensive software like Photoshop or any other application that relies on accelerated video can push your integrated GPU beyond its limits without too much difficulty.

 Is the PC running hotter?